Hovering Flight in Flapping Insects and Hummingbirds: A Natural Real-Time and Stable Extremum Seeking Feedback System: Introduction

-The leap this paper puts forth is that by characterizing hovering flight in insects/hummingbirds as a natural hovering ES system, we achieve for the first time in literature: (1) very simple, (2) stable, (3) model-free, and (4) real-time hovering.
-More importantly, our hovering ES characterization only needs the natural oscillations of the wing (i.e., the natural flapping action) as the ES input, and feedback of sensations (measurements) related to the altitude where the insect seeks to stabilize itself.
-Said ES characterization, not only resolves the contradictions highlighted in Figure \ref{fig1} for the biological/physical communities, but enables, for the first time, model-free, real-time, computationally cheap, bio-mimicry possibilities for micro-air-vehicles.
-In this paper, we test our proposed hovering ES (see Section \ref{Sec: Natural hovering flight as extremum seeking system} ) for five flapping insects (hawkmoth, cranefly, bumblebee, dragonfly, hoverfly) and a hummingbird using state-of-the-art simplified models (see Section \ref{sec:Modelling}) representing the body dynamics and aerodynamics of flapping insects/hummingbirds.
-Said testing is for the proof of concept as ES systems work in a model-free fashion \cite{ariyur2003real}.
-Testing and simulation results indicate unprecedented success in stabilizing hovering for the aforementioned insects and hummingbird.
-Following that (in Section \ref{sec:Stability} ) we also provide a stability analysis using sophisticated tools from differential geometric control theory \cite{bullo2002averaging,pokhrel2023higher} for the insects/humminbird we tested in Section \ref{Sec: Natural hovering flight as extremum seeking system}.
-Stability results indicate stable hovering for all tested insects and hummingbird; stability has never been concluded in the literature for cranefly, bumblebee, dragonfly, hoverfly, and hummingbirds.
+In this paper, we test our proposed hovering ES (see Section \ref{Sec: Natural hovering flight as extremum seeking system}) using literature data for five flapping insects (hawkmoth, cranefly, bumblebee, dragonfly, hoverfly) and a hummingbird using simplified models (see Section \ref{sec:Modelling}) representing the body dynamics and aerodynamics of flapping insects/hummingbirds.
+Said testing is for the proof of concept as ES systems work in a model-free fashion \cite{ariyur2003real,scheinker2017model,scheinker2024100}.
+We also compare our ES approach with open-loop setting and a PID control approache, \textcolor{black}{including optimal-gains PID controllers}.
+Testing and simulation results, including with feedback noise and delay, indicate success in stabilizing hovering for the aforementioned insects and hummingbird based on literature data.
+Following that (in Section \ref{sec:Stability}) we also provide stability analysis using sophisticated tools from differential geometric control theory \cite{bullo2002averaging,pokhrel2023higher,elgohary2025extremum}.
+Stability results indicate stable hovering for all tested insects and hummingbird.
 Finally, we conclude the paper in Section \ref{sec:conclusion}.